Writers' Trust of Canada: Politics and the Pen

 The 2018 event was co-hosted by Jagmeet Singh and Bardish Chagger.

 Writers' Trust Gala

 The annual Writers' Trust Gala brings leaders of the business and arts communities together to celebrate writing and raise funds for the Writers' Trust of Canada.
 Corporate donors and individual patrons are seated at a table with a published Canadian author and enjoy an evening of conversation and literary entertainment.
 Hundreds of thousands of dollars are raised on this night alone, when more than fifty of Canada's top writers mingle with curious guests.
 Canadian publishers donate each attending author's recent book, ensuring that everyone goes home with a signed copy.

-Writers' Trust Awards

-One of Canada's premiere literary events, the Writers' Trust Awards is a celebration of each year's best books and the achievements of Canada's supreme literary talents.

-The following prizes are awarded at the annual Writers' Trust Awards: